 Again, an important point to be noted at this juncture is that data mining is very different from data analysis.
 While the former uses mostly machine-learning and statistical models to uncover hidden patterns, the latter is used to test models and hypotheses on datasets.

-The usual steps involved in data-mining are the following:
+The usual steps involved in data-mining are as follows.

 - Understanding the business problem.